Aviation Business Administration

-Upon entry into the Ph.D. in Aviation Business Administration Program, the Doctoral Degree Program Committee advises students on course selection and develop a plan of study.
-Upon completion of the Qualifying Exams and elevation to candidacy status, candidates must select a qualified dissertation advisor(s) from the faculty of the David B. O'Maley College of Business in Daytona Beach, College of Arts and Sciences in Prescott, or College of Business at Worldwide.
+Upon entry into the Doctor of Aviation Business Administration Program, the Doctoral Program Coordinator advises students on course selection and developing a plan of study.
+Upon completion of the qualifying examination and elevation to candidacy status, candidates must select a qualified dissertation advisor(s) from the faculty of the David B. O’Maley College of Business in Daytona Beach.

-In the event that a student is involved in collaborative research with an outside institution and/or company, one qualified member from these entities may serve on the dissertation committee, in addition to the four faculty members from ERAU.
-The student’s dissertation advisor(s) typically serves as the chair of the dissertation committee or may request the Doctoral Degree Program Committee assign another faculty with closer research expertise to the candidate’s proposed research interests.
+If a student is involved in collaborative research with an outside institution or company, one qualified member from these entities may serve on the dissertation committee, in addition to the faculty members from the university.
+The student’s dissertation advisor(s) typically serves as the chair of the dissertation committee.

-The Ph.D. candidates are expected to meet with their dissertation advisor(s) and/or committees once a semester at a time convenient to all parties.
-The Doctoral Degree Program Committee schedules all such meetings and are announced at least 4 weeks in advance.
+The doctoral candidates are expected to meet with their dissertation advisor(s) and committees once a semester at a time convenient to all parties.

-The purpose of the proposal examinations (also known as preliminary examinations) is to evaluate students’ readiness for conducting their proposed research.
-The preliminary examinations assess the students’ ability to use their knowledge to perform high quality, independent and creative research, and assure their potentials for successful completion of the Ph.D. dissertation.
-The examining committee is composed of the student’s dissertation committee as well as a representative from the Dean of the David B. O'Maley College of Business at Daytona Beach.
-A Ph.D. student must take the preliminary examination within one year after completing the qualifying examinations.
+The purpose of the proposal examinations is to evaluate students’ readiness for conducting their proposed research.
+The proposal examinations assess the students’ ability to use their knowledge to perform high-quality, independent and creative research and assure their potentials for successful completion of their dissertation.
+The examining committee is composed of the student’s dissertation committee and the Doctoral Program Coordinator or a representative from the Dean of the David B. O’Maley College of Business at Daytona Beach.
+Doctoral candidates must take the proposal examination within one year after starting their dissertation.

-The preliminary examination consists of a written research proposal and an oral presentation made to the examining committee.
-At least one month before the preliminary examination, the student must provide written copies of the research proposal to each of the members of the examining committee.
+The proposal examination consists of a written research proposal and an oral presentation made to the examining committee.
+At least two weeks before the preliminary examination, the student must provide written copies of the research proposal to each of the members of the examining committee.
 The purpose of this proposal is for the student, with the guidance of the dissertation advisor(s), to define the focus of the research and to enable the examining committee to offer maximum assistance and advice to the student.
-The proposal should contain a clear statement of the proposed topic of aviation business research; a review of the literature relating to the problem; and an outline of the proposed methodology for solution to the problem.
+The proposal should contain a clear statement of the proposed topic of aviation business research; a review of the literature relating to the problem; and an outline of the proposed methodology for a solution to the problem.
 The proposal also should include an estimated cost of needed resources; and a schedule that identifies key milestones and events for measuring the progress of the intended effort.
-The preliminary examination evaluates the student’s readiness for completing the proposed research.
+The proposal examination evaluates the student’s readiness for completing the dissertation research.
 Students who fail to meet the expectation of the committee will be informed of the areas of weakness and given one additional opportunity to amend and correct their proposal.
-Students who fail to show improvements in the research proposal in their second trial will be dismissed from the program at the end of that semester.
+Candidates who fail to show improvements in the research proposal in their second trial will be dismissed from the program at the end of that semester.